 The following are answers to questions you may have about this education requirement:

 What courses can I take?

-You can take one of the following two courses, which were approved by CNO Council:
+You can also take one of the following three courses, which were approved by CNO Council:

 - Prescribing Narcotics and Controlled Substances course offered through the University of Ottawa: http://cpd.np-education.ca/.
 This course is offered in English and French, and is available through the Ontario Primary Health Care NP Program Website: http://np-education.ca/.
 The version approved by Council was the course University of Ottawa offered on or after January 17, 2014.

 - Controlled Drugs and Substances: Essential Management and Prescribing Practices course offered through the University of Toronto.
 The course is available in English, in various formats.
 Website: https://bit.ly/ControlledDrugsandSubstances

 Do I need to complete the course if I don’t plan to prescribe controlled substances?